nautobot/nautobot/CONTRIBUTING.md

 Join the #netbox channel on [Freenode IRC](https://freenode.net/).
 You can connect to Freenode at irc.freenode.net using an IRC client, or you can use their [webchat client](https://webchat.freenode.net/).

-### Reddit
+### Mailing List

-We have established [/r/netbox](https://www.reddit.com/r/netbox) on Reddit for NetBox issues and general discussion.
+We have established a Google Groups Mailing List for issues and general discussion.
+You can find us [here]( https://groups.google.com/forum/#!forum/netbox-discuss).
-Reddit registration is free and does not require providing an email address (although it is encouraged).

 ## Reporting Bugs